 Rafting on the River Jordan is one of the classics of an Israeli summer, known in the local vernacular as “kayaking”.
 There are several places to rent equipment along the Jordan.
 You get all the gear needed including life vests.

-So the first thing that you need to know is that the Jordan is not the Colorado river, this generally isn’t white water rafting – it is more of a gentle float apart from an optional slightly more challenging route.
-The second thing is that there really isn’t any point in complex paddling and steering – for the most part you can do next to nothing and let the river do the work – now and again you need to watch out for the branches and the banks; but that is it.
+So the first thing that you need to know is that the River Jordan is not the Colorado River.
+This generally isn’t white water rafting – otherwise, it is more of a gentle float apart from an optional slightly more challenging route.
+The second thing is that there really isn’t any point in complex paddling and steering – for the most part you can do next to nothing and let the river do the work.
+So this river is not exactly for the extreme sports enthusiasts.
+Now and again you need to watch out for the branches and the banks; but that is it.

 Generally, you get to go down the river for an hour or two – you can pull onto the bank and have time out and a picnic — and then you reach the stopping point.
 They haul you out and then take you back to the start, on an old bus.

 As a variation on a theme, in some places it is possible to float down the river in individual inner tubes – just follow the crowds.